Azure/azure-sdk-for-js/documentation/writing_tests.md

 Writing tests for JavaScript and TypeScript requires testing tools, such as a test framework, an assertion library, and a way to bundle and run these tests in various environments.
 The JavaScript community has many overlapping tools that one could pick to fulfill any of these tasks.
 To ensure that the testing experience across the Azure SDK for JS/TS is consistent and reliable, we've picked the following external testing tools:

-- [Mocha](https://www.npmjs.com/package/mocha), which offers us a well known and stable test framework for both NodeJS and browser tests.
+- [Mocha](https://www.npmjs.com/package/mocha), which offers a well known and stable test framework for both NodeJS and the browser.
 - [Chai](https://www.npmjs.com/package/chai), a well known assertion library for Node and the browser.
 - [Rollup](https://www.npmjs.com/package/rollup), to bundle JavaScript for different environments, which helps us write a single TypeScript source and trust it will compile correctly for Node and the browser.
 - [Karma](https://www.npmjs.com/package/karma), which allows us to run our tests in multiple browsers.

 We've also come up with our own internal tools:

-- The [Recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder) is a tool that helps us run our live tests against static recordings obtained from a previous successful run, which aims to ensure that our code hasn't changed while benefitting from not having to reach out to real live services.
+- The [Recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder) is a tool that helps us run our live tests against static recordings obtained from a previous successful run, which aims to ensure that our code hasn't changed while benefitting from not having to reach out to live services.

 Now, let's see how we're using the mentioned tools.